Bread & Roses 2025/2

 Publisher Snoeck/Amsab-ISG, Ghent, 2005, 167 pp., ill., soft cover

-The adventures of an intellectual in the labor movement
+The fortunes of an intellectual in the labor movement

-A nuanced biography of a historical figure who was long elevated to an icon in the socialist movement and who still has a certain charisma today.
+A nuanced biography of a historical figure who was long considered an icon in the socialist movement and still exudes a certain charisma today.

-Written by what Prof. Herman Balthazar calls in his foreword 'the master hand' of the author.
+Written by what Professor Herman Balthazar calls "the master hand" of the author in his foreword.

 Guy Vanschoenbeek